-In this trade show backdrop, Hotwire actually gave us a daydream to have, and put their name and a message on it.
+In this trade show backdrop, Hotwire offered us a daydream and put their name and a message on it.
 The name is in the all-important upper-left but it’s also out of the way of the daydream.
 The message, “Wake up in the Caribbean.”, is right in the middle with a bright, white font.
-This quickly and successfully get their point across and grabs the reader’s attention.
+This quickly and successfully gets their point across and grabs the reader’s attention.

 Finalizing Your Trade Show Booth Backdrop